Uber Says It's Pulling Out Of Oakland To Save Money

 Uber is looking to pull out of a historic Oakland building, where it landed with much fanfare in 2015.

-The news broke late Thursday, first reported by the San Francisco Business Times, that the San Francisco-based ride-hail giant is looking to sell the 300,000 square foot office building it purchased in downtown Oakland just two years ago.
+The news broke late Thursday, first reported by the San Francisco Business Times, that the San Francisco–based ride-hail giant is looking to sell the 300,000-square-foot office building it purchased in downtown Oakland just two years ago.

 "As we look to strengthen our financial position so we can better serve riders and drivers for the long term, we're exploring several options for Uptown Station, including a sale,” says a company statement.
 “We remain committed to serving Oakland and our broader hometown Bay Area community."